Assessment and Approvals of Prospective Adopters

 The completed process should usually takes 6 months in total and Stage Two should be 4months from date of application to date of agency decision.

-In conducting the assessment, the social worker should analyse and consider the information they ascertain from and about the prospective adopter, including any issues identified during the adoption preparation.
+In conducting the assessment, the social worker should consider and analyse the information they ascertain from and about the prospective adopter, including any issues identified during the adoption preparation.
 The approach should be objective and inquiring, with information evaluated and its accuracy and consistency checked.
 The assessment must be carried out by a qualified social worker with suitable experience (see Adoption Panel Procedure).

-The assessment will comprise a series of interviews, the majority of which will take place in the applicants' home.
+The assessment will comprise a series of interviews, the majority of which will take place in the applicants' home, either in person or via video call (applicants should be seen in person at least twice prior to the assessment being completed).
 Applicants should be interviewed at least once both individually and with their partner, and all other members of the household will also be interviewed, including the children.

 The areas covered in interviews will follow the subject areas: